DarenKostov/school-python-stuff/dungeon-crawler-hardware-engineering/README.md

 I wrote this in 2022, for a school project

 the code might not implement all of the features in an ideal or optimized way

+This was also my first "big" python project